tbrusst/IDM364/slides/01-introduction.md

 ^ The official React website states:

-^ The create of React, Jordan Walke, was originally solving a problem at Facebook: having multiple data sources update an autocomplete field.
+^ The creator of React, Jordan Walke, was originally solving a problem at Facebook: having multiple data sources update an autocomplete field.
 It is difficult to build and manage a complex web UI for front-end applications.
 React was born to help solve this problem.

 ---